AkivaCrouse/Datamining-Project/README.md

 Selenium -
 Selenium WebDriver is a collection of open source APIs which are used to automate the testing of a web application.
 We used it to automate the CoinDesk website navigation and make scraping faster.

+PyMySQL -
+PyMySQL is an interface for connecting to a MySQL database server from Python.
+It implements the Python Database API v2.
+0 and contains a pure-Python MySQL client library.
+The goal of PyMySQL is to be a drop-in replacement for MySQLdb.

 ## Run Locally